 I am a conceptual portraitist exploring the ways in which our identity is shaped, both from within ourselves and by society at large.
 My painting raises consciousness about issues that matter to me as a woman, a creative and compassionate person, and a lover of nature.

-I am currently painting works for my series, I Believe in Ghosts, which explores a female perspective on living with the lasting psychological impact of repeated sexual trauma, as well as considers what role high culture plays in enabling sexual violence against women and girls.
+I am currently painting works for my series, I Believe in Ghosts, which explores the lasting psychological impact of sexual trauma.
+I live and work in the San Francisco Bay Area in Healdsburg, California.